Economic antisemitism: Nation of Islam

 The Nation of Islam has promulgated some money-based antisemitic myths, particularly in its book The Secret Relationship Between Blacks and Jews.
 Volume 1 claims that Jews played a major role in the Atlantic slave trade and profited from black slavery.
 Volume 2 of the book alleges that Jews in America exploited black labour and innovation in cotton, textiles, music and banking, for example.
 The book also asserts that Jews have promoted a myth of black racial inferiority.

-Nation of Islam leader Louis Farrakhan has also elaborated on these concepts in speeches, making statements such as "The Federal Reserve is the synagogue of Satan, […] the House of Rothschild" and "The Black man and woman have always been looked upon as the 'property' of White America, and particularly, members of the Jewish community".
+Nation of Islam leader Louis Farrakhan has also elaborated on these concepts in speeches, making statements such as "The Federal Reserve is the synagogue of Satan, [...] the House of Rothschild" and "The Black man and woman have always been looked upon as the 'property' of White America, and particularly, members of the Jewish community".

 20th-century populism

 White supremacists

 In the 1970s, the white supremacist movement in the United States adopted the position that Jews are "parasites and vultures" who are attempting to enslave Aryans by dominating world banking and media.
-White supremacists such as William L. Pierce have repeated money-based antisemitic myths.
+White supremacists such as William L. Pierce and Eustace Mullins have repeated money-based antisemitic myths.

 The American militia movement is also a source of money-based antisemitism.
 Its leaders include Bo Gritz, who alleges that the Federal Reserve System is controlled by Jews, and John Trochman, who believes that the nation's problems are the fault of a Jewish "banking elite".